jamesoundb/aws-bootcamp-cruddur-2023/journal/week2.md

 ![CloudWatch_Log_Stream_Log_Events](assets/CloudWatch_Log_Stream_Log_Events.png)

 #### Integrate Rollbar and capture an error
-* #### I really like how staightforward Rollbar was for integration and it was easy to use.
+* #### I really like how straightforward Rollbar was for integration and it was easy to use.
 It's nice to be able to capture errors in this way and I can see how helpful this is to anyone looking to monitor errors.
 * #### Here are some items that were errors and warnings that I was able to capture.
 A good amount of these were when I was trying to instrument X-Ray traces, segments, and subsegments with annotations.
 ![Rollbar_error_items.png](assets/Rollbar_error_items.png)
 * #### Nothing like a classic Hello World! test.